Common Medical School Interview Questions [Plus Answers]

 Tips for answering this question:

-1. Choose a weakness that is not a deal breaker: It’s okay to admit to a weakness, but try to choose one that is not a deal breaker for a career in medicine.
-If you have trouble showing empathy towards others, or prefer to work alone without collaboration from others, you may not be cut out to be a physician or healthcare provider.
+• Choose a weakness that is not a deal breaker: You shouldn’t present a strength as a weakness, but you should also steer clear from severe weaknesses that could impact your success in medicine.
+For instance, if you have trouble showing empathy or prefer to work alone without collaboration from others, you may not be cut out to be a physician or healthcare provider.

 Tips for answering this question:

-This question will be asked, and you need to have an answer.
+This question will be asked, and you must have an answer.
 Read NYTimes articles, the Economist, and other publications beforehand to understand the current healthcare climate and policy so that you can better answer this question during your medical school interview.

 Consider these examples of problems facing our healthcare system: